babashka/sci/README.md

 - Runtime: set `js/globalThis.SCI_DISABLE_JIT = true` before loading SCI.
   Use this in a page with a Content Security Policy that forbids `eval`, to avoid the console violation the availability probe would otherwise log.
-- Compile time: add `:closure-defines {sci.impl.types/jit-force-off true}` to the ClojureScript compiler options.
-Under `:advanced` this removes the codegen tier from the build.
+- Compile time: add `:closure-defines {sci.core/disable-jit true}` to the ClojureScript compiler options.
+This forces the tier off in the build.

 ## Async/Await in ClojureScript